Bernard-A/IoTRoam-Tutorial/OTAA.md

-This page provides and introduction to the Join Server (JS), JoinEUI and configuring the NS to enable DNS resolution:
+This page provides an introduction to the Join Server (JS), JoinEUI and configuring the NS to enable DNS resolution.
+To communicate securely between the NS and AS this page also explains how to configure the TLS certificates:

  * [JS Brief Intro]
  * [Configuring NS to enable DNS resolution]
+ * [Adding Certificates for secure TLS Communication between NS<->AS]

  ## JS Brief Intro